Rick Derringer: 2000s and 2010s

 Derringer went on three world tours with Ringo Starr & His All-Starr Band.
 For one, rehearsals began in June 2010 and they traveled across Europe, Russia, South America, Mexico and the USA.
 The tour featured Wally Palmar, Edgar Winter, Gary Wright, Richard Page, and Gregg Bissonette.
 Derringer played with Paul McCartney in a performance at New York's Radio City to celebrate Starr's 70th birthday.

 In 2013, Derringer and Jenda created the Asia Project after she discovered that the two largest-selling songs in history were Chinese.
 As Ricky Wu and Jenda Tu, the Derringers recorded and released their versions of the songs: Wang Qiwen and Yang Chengang's 2004 song "Mouse Loves Rice" and the actress Liu Shi Shi's "Season of Waiting".

 In 2014, Derringer performed on Peter Frampton's Guitar Circus tour with other notable guitarists, including B.B.
 King, Roger McGuinn (ex-Byrds), Don Felder (ex-Eagles), Leslie West (ex-Mountain), Cheap Trick's Rick Nielsen, Toto's Steve Lukather, Los Lobos' David Hidalgo, and Pearl Jam's Mike McCready.

 In 2017, Derringer was charged with carrying a loaded gun on a Delta Air Lines flight from Cancún in Mexico to Atlanta, Georgia.
 According to his manager, Derringer believed he was permitted to carry the gun due to his possession of a valid Florida concealed weapon permit.
 Derringer later pleaded guilty, agreeing to pay a $1,000 fine.

 In 2017, Derringer re-recorded Hulk Hogan's theme, "Real American", with updated lyrics.
 The re-recorded version was released on May 28, 2017.
 To debut and promote the re-recording, Derringer appeared on Infowars.
 Changes to the lyrics include "I gotta be a man, I can't let it slide" changed to "I gotta lend a hand, I can't let it slide" and "fight for the right of every man" changed to "fight for the rights of everyone".
 The lines "Best not mess with my US" and "Ours is a cause that's right and just, we're built on truth, in God we trust" were also added to the second verse.
 In 2017, Derringer collaborated with baseball players Tom Seaver and Gary Redus to release a version of "Take Me Out to the Ball Game", honoring his lifelong love of baseball.
 In 2018 he toured with Vanilla Fudge, Mitch Ryder and Badfinger under the name "HippieFest".
 Derringer performed the guitar solo for an anti-bullying campaign version of "Hang on Sloopy" by the Love Love Kids, released in October 2019.

 Personal life

 Derringer married Liz Agriss in 1969, a writer whom he met when she was working for Andy Warhol.
 The marriage ended in divorce.
-He married secondly Dyan Buckelew and they had one daughter.
+Later he married Dyan Buckelew and they had one daughter.
 The marriage also ended in divorce.
 His third wife was Jenda.

 In 2017, Derringer appeared on Alex Jones's Infowars several times.
 In one of those appearances, political consultant Roger Stone interviewed him about his support for Donald Trump.